 With this, we have completed our account of the main terms Sri Aurobindo uses to describe the structure of the personality and the topography of consciousness in human nature.
 What remains is to provide some more context.

-In the opening paragraph of this article, I mentioned that Sri Aurobindo’s integral understanding of human nature is needed for the integral transformation he envisages.
+In the opening paragraph of this chapter, I mentioned that Sri Aurobindo’s integral understanding of human nature is needed for the integral transformation he envisages.
 What I did not explain there is what Sri Aurobindo means by integral transformation.
 This is what he writes in one of his letters:

 …by transformation I do not mean some change of the nature—I do not mean for instance sainthood or ethical perfection or Yogic siddhis (like the Tantrik’s).
 I use transformation in a special sense, a change of consciousness radical and complete and of a certain specific kind which is so conceived as to bring about a strong and assured step forward in the spiritual evolution of the consciousness such as and greater than what took place when a mentalised being first appeared in a vital and material animal world.
 If anything short of that takes place or at least if a real beginning is not made on that basis, a fundamental progress towards it, then my object is not accomplished.
 A partial realisation does not meet the demand I make on life and Yoga.
 (LY — I, pp. 174–175)